 By December, we could comfortably walk/run (more running this time) for EIGHT miles, and we were approaching the 10 mile mark.
 This was huge.
 I felt like the 13 miles was within reach.
 I didn’t sign up for a 10K because there were no 10K’s that I wanted to do in 30 degree weather.
 Plus, I realized that it was too late to submit my time to Disney.
 (If you submit proof that you can run a 10K in a certain time frame, they let you start the 1/2 marathon in a earlier corral which means your run starts earlier, ends earlier, and is less crowded).
 I had a few hiccups with the snow and ice, but for the most part, I continued my training.
 I even got to run on my BIRTHDAY in December because it was so warm when I was visiting family in Richmond.

 Bret was by my side through everything.
 He encouraged me when I did well, he motivated me when I felt like giving up, and he joked that the Disney bus was behind me ready to pick me up if I said I wanted to stop running, haha.
 He also stopped and walked with me when I needed to, and assured me that I could walk at points during the half marathon and still finish the race in time.
 It was such a fun, healthy thing for us to do together.
 At the time, I don’t think I realized how memorable the training would be, but now I just feel so happy when I think of us doing this together.
-I know some people prefer to run alone, but running with Bret was the best thing for me.
 We also incorporated daily at-home yoga into my training for these last two months.
-We mostly did the 30 Days of “Yoga with Adrienne on YouTube” this is COMPLETELY free and was a great compliment to running or great exercise for anyone who wants to try yoga.
-Check it out!
+We mostly did the 30 Days of “Yoga with Adrienne on YouTube” this is COMPLETELY free and was a great compliment to running.

 I had intentions of running 12 miles three weeks before the race, but after only 4 miles, my right knee starting hurting really badly.
 So I stopped.